build-on-aws/content/livestreams/dotnet-on-aws/2023-05-15/index.md

 The .NET on AWS Show interviews people in the .NET community to learn more about their journey into .NET and to highlight the cool projects they are working on!

+In this episode, we are joined by Elhan Danee, livestreamer and content creator to learn how Elhan creates, grows and fosters developer communities.

 Hosted by [Brandon Minnick](https://twitter.com/TheCodeTraveler) + [Francois Bouteruche](https://twitter.com/fbouteruche)

 [![Hero Image](images/hero.jpeg)](https://art19.com/shows/net-on-aws/episodes/e4487ec8-dced-40b2-83a3-5be16399f853)